 Offer a hamburger.
 You’ve seen those three bars in the top or bottom corner of some websites.
 Those three bars are sometimes called a hamburger.
 When you click the bars, a menu appears.
 These collapsible menus are an easy way to declutter the screen and provide a cleaner viewing experience on smaller devices.

 You want your audience to grasp every word and watch every video you post on your website.
-Be careful what you say and how you say it.
+So be careful what you say and how you say it.
 And make sure you say it from a position of authority.
 Your audience will stay around longer if you speak to them compassionately, treat them with respect, and be a credible source of information.

 Here are a few ways you can test your message: